Heapy/awesome-kotlin/README.md

 * [gyulavoros/kotlin-todomvc](https://github.com/gyulavoros/kotlin-todomvc) - Kotlin TodoMVC – full-stack Kotlin application demo
 * [mkraynov/todomvc-react-kotlin](https://github.com/mkraynov/todomvc-react-kotlin) - React Kotlin TodoMVC – example based on create-react-kotlin-app and todomvc-react
 * [IvanMwiruki/30-seconds-of-kotlin](https://github.com/IvanMwiruki/30-seconds-of-kotlin) - Useful Kotlin snippets you can understand quickly, using only the stdlib.
+* [xurxodev/integration-testing-kotlin-multiplatform-kata](https://github.com/xurxodev/integration-testing-kotlin-multiplatform-kata) - A full exercise to learn how to use stubbing HTTP in Kotlin multiplatform using Ktor and Ktor Client Mock.

 ### <a name="projects-idea-plugins"></a>Idea Plugins <sup>[Back ⇈](#projects-idea-plugins-subcategory)</sup>
 * [Vektah/CodeGlance](https://github.com/Vektah/CodeGlance) - Intelij IDEA plugin for displaying a code mini-map similar to the one found in Sublime.